rwkyyy/elementor-form-omnisend/README.md

 Contributions are welcomed

 p.s.
-I did not build a time-out, maybe in time.
+I did not build a settings panel/other fields, maybe in time.